ngeor/blog/_posts/2017/2017-12-09-cd-with-helm-part-8-dtap.md

 This time, we can see that the environments are setup correctly.

 One final experiment has to do about feature branches.
-If you remember our <a href="{{ site.baseurl }}/2017/12/02/cd-with-helm-part-5-versioned-artifacts.html">versioning strategy</a>, we compose an image tag based on the version in <code>package.json</code> and the git SHA.
+If you remember our <a href="{% post_url 2017/2017-12-02-cd-with-helm-part-5-versioned-artifacts %}">versioning strategy</a>, we compose an image tag based on the version in <code>package.json</code> and the git SHA.
 We can use an environment variable for this too:

 {% raw %}
 ```yml